A soft and fluffy muffin loaded with fresh, juicy cherries and mini chocolate chips.

 - 2 tsp vanilla

-- 1 cup fresh cherries, diced small (you can also use frozen)
+- 1 cup fresh cherries, pitted and diced small (frozen works too, see notes*)

-- Preheat oven to 425°F and spray a 12 cup muffin tray with a non-stick cooking spray.
+- Preheat oven to 425°F and standard-size muffin pan with a non-stick cooking spray.

-- In a medium bowl, whisk together the egg, sugar and honey.
+- In a medium bowl, whisk together the egg and sugar.
 Whisk in the melted butter, blend well.
 Then mix in the sour cream and vanilla.
+Set aside.

-- Divide the batter into the 12 muffin cups and bake at 425°F for 5 minutes, then turn the oven heat down to 350°F and bake for another 20 minutes or until golden around the edges.
+- Divide the batter into the prepared muffin cups and bake at 425°F for 5 minutes, then turn the oven down to 350°F and bake for another 20 minutes or until golden around the edges.
 Enjoy warm.